Fast Approximate Dynamic Programming for Input-Affine Dynamics: Problem statement and standard solution

 The d-DP operator/algorithm will be our benchmark for evaluating the performance of the alternative algorithms developed in this study.
 To this end, we discuss the time complexity of the d-DP operation in the following remark.

-\begin{Rem}[Complexity of d-DP] Let the time complexity of a single evaluation of the extension operator $\lerp{[\cdot]}$ in \eqref{eq:d-DP op} be of $\ord (E)$.
-Then, the time complexity of the $\text{d-DP}$~operation~\eqref{eq:d-DP op} is of $\ord\big(XUE\big)$.
-Moreover, for solving the $T$-step value iteration Problem~\ref{prob:value iterration}, the time complexity of d-DP algorithm increases linearly with the horizon~$T$. \end{Rem}
+\begin{Rem}[Complexity of d-DP] Let the time complexity of a single evaluation of the extension operator~$\lerp{[\cdot]}$ in \eqref{eq:d-DP op} be of $\ord (E)$.
+Then, the time complexity of the d-DP operation~\eqref{eq:d-DP op} is of $\ord\big(XUE\big)$. \end{Rem}

-Let us clarify that the scheme described above essentially involves approximating a continuous-state/action MDP with a finite-state/action MDP, and then applying the value iteration algorithm.
-In this regard, we note that $\ord(XU)$ is the best existing time-complexity in the literature for finite MDPs; see, e.g., \cite{Bach19, Sidford18}.
-Indeed, regardless of the problem data, the d-DP algorithm involves solving a minimization problem for each $x \in \setg{X}$, via enumeration over $u \in \setg{U}$.
+Let us clarify that the scheme described above essentially involves approximating a continuous-state/action MDP with a finite-state/action MDP, and then applying the (fitted) value iteration algorithm.
+In this regard, we note that $\ord(XU)$ is the best-existing time-complexity in the literature for finite MDPs; see, e.g., \cite{Bach19, Sidford18}.
+Indeed, regardless of the problem data, the d-DP algorithm involves solving a minimization problem for each $x \in \setg{X}$, via enumeration over $u \in \setd{U}$.
 However, as we will see in the subsequent sections, for certain classes of optimal control problems, it is possible to exploit the structure of the underlying continuous setup to avoid the minimization over the input and achieve a lower time complexity.

-We finish this section with some remarks on using the output of the d-DP algorithm, for finding a suboptimal control sequence~$\mathbf{u}\opt (x_0)$ for a given instance of the optimal control problem with initial state~$x_0$.
-Upon solving the value iteration Problem~\ref{prob:value iterration}, we have the discrete costs-to-go $\disc{J}_t:\setg{X} \ra \R, \ t = 0,1,\ldots,T-1$, at our disposal.
-Then, in order to find $\mathbf{u}\opt (x_0)$, we can use the greedy policy w.r.t. to computed costs $\disc{J}_t$ by solving $T$ minimization problems forward in time, i.e.,

-This leads to an additional computational burden of $\ord(T UE)$ in solving a $T$-step optimal control problem using the d-DP algorithm, where $E$ represents the complexity of the extension operation used in~\eqref{eq:opt control J}.
-On the other hand, the backward value iteration using the d-DP algorithm also provides us with control laws $\disc{\mu}_t: \setg{X} \ra \setg{U},\ t = 0,1, \ldots, T-1$.
-Hence, alternatively, we can use these laws, accompanied by a proper extension operator, to produce a suboptimal control sequence, i.e.,

-The second method (using control laws) then has a time complexity of $\ord(TE)$, where $E$ represents the complexity of the extension operation used in~\eqref{eq:opt control Mu}.
-This complexity can be particularly lower than $\ord(T UE)$ of the first method (using costs).
-However, generating control actions using the control laws has a higher memory complexity for systems with multiple inputs, and is also usually more sensitive to modelling errors due to its completely open-loop nature.
-Moreover, we note that the \emph{total} time complexity of solving an instance of the optimal control problem, i.e., backward iteration for computing of costs~$\disc{J}_t$ and control laws~$\disc{\mu}_t$, and forward iteration for computing of control sequence~$\mathbf{u}\opt (x_0)$, is in both methods of $\ord(TXUE)$.
-That is, computationally, the backward value iteration is the dominating factor.
-We will see this effect in our numerical study in Section~\ref{sec:numerical ex}, where we consider both of the methods described above.